 How do I become a qualified doula?

 This course is designed to prepare you for work as a doula, and you can continue growing your doula practise by enrolling in our Accreditation Programme.
-The support of an experienced doula as you support your first clients will really help build confidence and show that you are committed to ongoing learning and growth.
+The support from an experienced doula as you support your first clients will really help build confidence and show that you are committed to ongoing learning and growth.
+We will cover this more in the course.

 How do I find clients and work as a doula?

-Doulas are self-employed and get their work through The Doula Directory , referrals from other doulas, their own websites, advertising and word of mouth.
-It is up to the doula to find work and this involves networking and spreading awareness about the services on offer.
-The BirthBliss Academy course has a section on running your own business, which gives doulas a way forward in terms of what to do after completing the course.
+Doulas are self-employed and get their work through The Doula Directory, referrals from other doulas, their own websites, advertising, networking and word of mouth.
+Our doula course includes an excellent section on running your own business, which gives doulas a clear way forward after completing the course.

 Can I make a living from being a doula?

-There are a couple of things to consider if you want to become a doula, do you need to have a regular income and can you leave at short notice and not return for 24 hours or more?
 If you live in or near a large city, you will most likely be able to find work and therefore earn a reasonable wage.
-The most difficult part for most new doulas is the business side of things and getting out there to get work.
+The most difficult part for most new doulas is the business side of things.
 This course equips you with a lot of information on how you can make it successful.

-The doulas that view themselves as business owners, and invest in their business, invest in training, advertising, marketing, which ensures great exposure to the pregnant population, can earn a reasonable living wage.
-If you want to have a job that fits in nicely around your family, doing something you feel passionate about then this might be seen as value, although not a monetary one.
+The doulas that see themselves as business owners, and invest in their business, invest in training, advertising, marketing, which ensures exposure to the pregnant population, usually earn a reasonable living wage.
+If you want to have a job that fits in nicely around your family, doing something you feel passionate about then this could also be seen as value, although not a monetary one.

 I’m already a qualified midwife; do I still need to come on the course to work as a doula?